UC Master Gardeners, Santa Clara County, CA

 4B) Melitopolski

 Web Comments – Is an early ripening variety with sweet red flesh from the Volga region of Russia, an area long famous for melons.
 They are piled high by Moscow street-venders in the summer.
-Fruits average 12 lbs, 10–12" diameter and are red fleshed, skin is light and dark striped, with large brown seeds.
+Fruits average 12 lbs, 10–12 inch diameter and are red fleshed, skin is light and dark striped, with large brown seeds.
 95 days.

 Moon & Stars Yellow Fleshed watermelon